fouille/wazo_alembic_patch/README.md

 # Information

-You can use unically if you have to version of alembic in your database.
+You can use only if you have to version of alembic in your database.
 You can verify with this command :
 ```console
 foo@bar:~$ sudo -u postgres psql asterisk -c "select * from alembic_version"